kevinjt12/Milestone-1/README.md

 The `ArticleProcessor` class is responsible for reading and processing the article files in the directory provided by the user.
 It performs key tasks such as file reading, stop word removal, and generating word frequency statistics.

 ### Fields:
-- **`stopWords`**: A static list that stores the stop words used for filtering out common words from the text.
+- **`stopWords`**: A static array list that stores the stop words used for filtering out common words from the text.
 - **`fileList`**: A static array of `File` objects that stores the list of files found in the specified directory.

 ### Methods: